Cod3ddy/cod3ddy_pad/README.md

 # Note-App

-- cloned redmi note 10 pro note app.
+- note app in flutter